 As options traders know, it’s easy to rack up a huge bill if you’re trading in and out of the market.
-That’s because brokers usually charge a base fee and then an additional fee for each contract.
+That’s because brokers charge a fee for each contract.
 That structure quickly piles on the costs.
 But at Robinhood?
 Zilch.
 Robinhood charges no per-contract fee.
 It’s a great choice for options investors looking to get into the market.

 With no account minimum, Robinhood is super-friendly to investors, but it’s funding process is even better.
 If you’ve ever tried to fund a brokerage account before, you know it can take a while to get the funds into the account, even if you move the cash in right as you’re opening the account.
 That’s why Robinhood’s funding stands out.

 Robinhood gets some money into your account immediately.
 By using instant verification with major banks, Robinhood allows you to avoid the hassle of traditional verification of reporting tiny deposits into your bank account.
 This means the app can move up to $1,000 of any deposit into the account immediately, with the rest following a few days later.
 It gets you in the game faster.

 The subscription price includes the interest on your first $1,000 in borrowing, and subsequent amounts are charged at an annual rate that's been lowered from 5 percent to a modest 2.5 percent.
 The broker charges loan interest to your account every 30 days.
 If you don’t have cash in the account to pay the monthly fee, it’s rolled into your margin balance.
-The broker charges loan interest to your account every 30 days.
-The program also gives you immediate access to funds after you sell any stock.
 Potential borrowers should note that any margin account must have at least $2,000 in it, per industry rules.